+The Library Company flourished because it adopted a purchasing policy responsive to the needs of its intellectually alert, economically ambitious, but non-elite membership.
+Its successful example was quickly copied along the Atlantic seaboard from Salem to Charleston.
 It was Franklin's opinion that "these Libraries have improved the general Conversation of Americans, made the common Tradesmen and Farmers as intelligent as most Gentlemen from other Countries, and perhaps have contributed in some Degree to the Stand so generally made throughout the Colonies in Defence of their Priviledges."

-The library soon became not only an increasing collection of books but also a full-fledged cabinet of curiosities in the Renaissance mode.
+The Library soon became not only an increasing collection of books but also a full-fledged cabinet of curiosities in the Renaissance mode.
 Donors deposited in its rooms antique coins, fossils, fauna pickled in spirits, unusual geological specimens, tanned skins, and other oddities.
 In accordance with its role as an all-embracing cultural institution, the Library Company also participated in the increasingly popular scientific experimentation of its day.

-At first housed in a room in the Librarian's lodgings, the burgeoning accumulation became too much for private quarters.
-When John Penn sent an air-pump to the quasi-learned society, the Directors had to take a major step to house it properly.
+At first housed in a room in the librarian's lodgings, the burgeoning accumulation became too much for private quarters.
+When John Penn sent an air-pump to the quasi-learned society, the directors had to take a major step to house it properly.
 The instrument arrived early in 1739.
 A handsome cabinet was commissioned for it.
 That glass-fronted case survives as the earliest extant example of American-made Palladian architectural furniture.
-Arrangements were promptly made to move the books, cabinet of curiosities, and air-pump press into rooms on the second floor of the newly finished west wing of the State House (now Independence Hall).
+Arrangements were promptly made to move the books, schatzkammer, and airpump press into rooms on the second floor of the newly finished west wing of the State House (now Independence Hall).
 It was there that Franklin and his associates performed their first experiments in electricity.
 Exactly when Collinson sent over a hollow glass tube to the Philadelphians which introduced them to the intriguing phenomenon of static electricity is not known.
 There is a record of the arrival of a "Trunk of Books, Glass Tubes &c." in the summer of 1742, but Franklin, reminiscing later, gave other dates for the beginning of the experiments.
 They must have been well under way by 1747 when "a compleat Electrical Apparatus" was received from Thomas Penn.